cobaltblu27/rainbow-highlighter/README.md

 ## Extension Settings

-`rainbow-highlighter.pallete`: Set of colors that will be used for highlighting.
+`rainbow-highlighter.palette`: Set of colors that will be used for highlighting.
 `rainbow-highlighter.background-alpha`: If you're using background, this value will be the alpha value for background.
 `rainbow-highlighter.use-border`: Use border rather than background, like gif above.